A new state can be formed by the Parliament under :

 Elections were introduced in India by which act of British Government?

-Indian Councils Act of 1909.
 Indian Councils Act of 1909, also called Morley-Minto Reforms, series of reform measures enacted in 1909 by the British Parliament, the main component of which directly introduced the elective principle to membership in the imperial and local legislative councils in India.

 Match List I (Item in the Indian Constitution) with List II (Country from which it was derived and select the correct answer